Speak to a Saltus expert...

 If you have used up your current year’s pension allowance, you can look back over the past three years for any allowance you did not use and contribute this to your pension.

-The 20% in relief, received from your pension provider, turns this £128,000 into £160,000.
-You’ll also be able to claim higher and additional rate tax relief on your return, so you can effectively save an additional £32,000 in relief.
+The 20% in relief, received from your pension provider, turns this £144,000 into £180,000.
+You’ll also be able to claim higher and additional rate tax relief on your return, so you can effectively save a further £45,000 in relief.

 Now there are some nuances here that can impact just how much you can put into your pension in a single tax year – the previous tax year rules surrounding the annual allowance and how much you earn for example.
 However, these figures should simply highlight the impact carry forward can have.